jpfluger/examples/ubuntu-14.04/icinga2-server.md

 Credentials can be changed after login.
 On the top-left of the window, you'll see an `Admin` menu.
 Navigate into there to start administering users.

 Your default interface should look like mine with zero errors!
+(If there is an error (eg Critical is red), try refreshing that panel and it should go away.
+There's a refresh button to the right of the green "1 OK" notification.)

 ![Default Icinga-Web Interface](https://github.com/jpfluger/examples/blob/master/ubuntu-14.04/icinga2/icinga-web-default.png)